Years 1660-1679

 The ultramarine blue was the most expensive pigment of its time, made from lapis lazuli.
 Vermeer appears to be the only artist who has made an intensive use of it, not only for the visible blue in his compositions but also to contribute subliminally to the hue of the background wall.

 Present in these two functions in the Young woman seated at the virginals, this blue is also one of the arguments to authenticate the Saint Praxedis painted by Vermeer at the very beginning of his career.
 The fact that Vermeer never declared an apprentice to the Delft guild undoubtedly facilitates such considerations.
-Saint Praxedis, oil on canvas 102 x 82 cm, was sold for £ 6.2M including premium by Christie's on July 8, 2014.
+Saint Praxedis, oil on canvas 102 x 82 cm, was sold for £ 6.2M by Christie's on July 8, 2014.

 Each year brought its fashion changes.
 The date of 1670 is plausible for both The Lacemaker and the Young woman seated at the virginals, with the curls falling on both sides of the bun.